nauam/Courses/docs/manual/document-format-reference/job-v20.md

 The job description is a sub-element of [job](#job) and allows a short description of the job.

 If the description contains more than one line of text, then the first line is used as the "short description" of the job, and rendered exactly as text.
-The remaining lines are the "extended description", rendered using Markdown format as HTML in the QW Control GUI.
+The remaining lines are the "extended description", rendered using Markdown format as HTML in the Rundeck GUI.
 Markdown can also embed HTML directly if you like.
 See [Wikipedia - Markdown](https://en.wikipedia.org/wiki/Markdown#Example).

 The HTML is sanitized to remove disallowed tags before rendering to the browser (such as `<script>`, etc.).
 You can disable all extended description HTML rendering